aligneddev/JQueryToAurelia/src/README.md

 ## Aurelia

-I've move the Aurelia implementation to https://github.com/aligneddev/aureliaEnergyJSServices using the JavaScriptService `dotnet new aurelia` project.
+See my [Aurelia implementation](https://github.com/aligneddev/aureliaEnergyJSServices) using the [JavaScriptServices](https://github.com/aspnet/JavaScriptServices) `dotnet new aurelia` project for the code and [my article](http://www.aligneddev.net/blog/2016/JavaScript-Mess-To-CleanerCode-Step-4/) for more information.